OpenSource-For-Freedom/CYBER_OPS/README.md

 ### ***Hard3n*** - A single Linux package to sandbox a Debian OS and support systems, both endpoint and server.

 ---

-## Welcome!

-The **HARD3N** repository enhances the security and functionality of Linux systems, supported OS models, and networks.

 # **Overview**

 In the development of this repository, we aim to include all facets of **kernel hardening**, **penetration testing**, and **OS security** for Debian Linux systems, ensuring both security and stability.